 (f) If a settlement is submitted to the commission, the commission shall accept, reject, or modify the proposed settlement within 60 days from the date it was submitted.

 Subd.
 2. Settlement; stipulation; final order.
 Upon receipt of a petition for an alternative regulation plan, the commission shall convene a conference including all interested parties to encourage settlement or stipulation of issues.
 Any settlement or stipulation must be submitted to the commission, which shall accept or reject the proposal in its entirety or modify it.
 If the commission modifies the proposal, all parties have 30 days to comment on the proposed modifications, after which the commission shall issue its final order.
 If the final order contains modifications to the proposal, each party to the settlement has ten days to reject the proposed modifications, in which case the matter must be decided under section 237.61.
 After appropriate notice and hearing for all parties, the commission may adopt a stipulation submitted by a substantial number of, but less than all, parties.

 Subd.
 3. Effect on incentive plan.
-The approval of a plan under this section automatically terminates any existing incentive plan previously approved under section 237.625 upon the effective date of the plan approved under this section, provided, however, the company remains obligated to share earnings under the terms of the incentive plan through the date of the termination of that plan and also is required to complete the performance of any other unexecuted commitments under the incentive plan.
+The approval of a plan under this section automatically terminates any existing incentive plan previously approved under section 237.625, prior to its expiration on August 1, 1999, upon the effective date of the plan approved under this section.
+However, the company remains obligated to share earnings under the terms of the incentive plan through the date of the termination of that plan and also is required to complete the performance of any other unexecuted commitments under the incentive plan.